 ♥ ♥ ♥ ♥ ♥

-The Canadian Lacemaker Gazette Volume 33:4 Summer edition is now underway!
-The Fall edition was mailed in Sept.
-The Winter edition was distributed with a 27 Dec.
-18 mailing.
-Spring edition has been mailed in March.
-Editions are available and can be sent bundled in one package.
+The Canadian Lacemaker Gazette Volume 33:1-4 is complete.
+Volume 34 is now underway; the Fall edition will be mailed in September.
+Editions of Volume 33 are available and can be sent bundled in one package.

 Complete sets of four editions are available for $20 in Canada; US $22 (US Funds); Overseas $35CAD equivalent.
 Contact the editor for a shipping estimate.
 Cheques in your currency, PayPal (add $2 for fees deducted from CLG) or Bank eTransfer are accepted.